dotnet/orleans/Getting-Started-With-Orleans/Troubleshooting-Azure-Deployment.md

 ##Version Issues
 Make sure that the same version of Orleans is used in every project in the solution.
 Not doing this can lead to the worker role recycling so fast that no logs can be produced.
-Visual Studio provides some error messages in the deployment history.
+Visual Studio provides some silo startup error messages in the deployment history.

 ##Role Keeps Recycling
 - Check that all the appropriate Orleans assemblies are in the solution and have Copy Local set to True.